 The traditional Master's degree (Mgr., Czech equivalent to M.A.) is awarded to those students who have acquired at least 120 credits in the GPS programme, defended their Master Thesis and successfully passed the final State Examinations from economics, politics and other social sciences.

 International Visegrad Fund Scholarships

 The International Visegrad Fund (IVF) is a joint initiative of the governments of the four Visegrad Group countries (Slovakia, the Czech Republic, Poland and Hungary).
 It offers scholarships for study abroad, both to students from within the Visegrad group, and to neighbouring countries like Belarus and Ukraine.

 Submission deadline is January 31, scholarship applicants can request a preliminary confirmation of acceptance at the International Office of FSS CU.

 The Fulbright Commission provides U.S. citizens with the opportunity to study, teach, or conduct research in the Czech Republic.
 You can find info about the grants on this link.
-Besides the Fulbright Grants, there are other scholarship programs available for U.S. students.

 For technical questions, visa, accommodation etc.

 Smetanovo nábř.
 6